TheMrityunjayPathak/SpaceshipTitanicClassification/README.md

 - After that I used KFold Cross Validation for further improving the Accuracy of our Model.

-- So I cheked Mean Cross_Val_Score of both SVM and Random Forest Classifier for Best Score
+- So I cheked Mean Cross_Val_Score of both SVM and Random Forest Classifier for Best Score.

 ## Conclusion